 - A U.S. bachelor’s degree from a regionally accredited college or university, or an equivalent degree from another country as determined by the Office of Admissions.

 - A minimum grade-point average (GPA) of 3.00, or the foreign equivalent as determined by the Office of Admissions.

 - One or more samples of your original writing (one of which should be in French)

 - Three letters of recommendation

-International29739 USD/yearTuition FeeBased on the original amount of 31232 USD per year and a duration of 24 months.
+International29739 USD/yearTuition FeeBased on the tuition of 29739 USD per year during 12 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.